Emerald Light Series: The Next Big Deal in Luxe Lighting

 Each finish in the series is designed to meet a particular visual requirement:

-Technical Wizardry That Chatters in the Background
+Technical Wizardry in the Background

 Compact Recess and Smooth Planes